ShanaFoster/osticket-prereqs/README.md

 <br />
 </p>

-osTicket is a cost-effective system for managing customer communication and support.
+osTicket is a cost-effective ticketing system used to manage customer communication and support.
 It also keep both customer and staff accountable.
-To use osTicket, some applications need to be installed.
-The image above shows the steps: first, download the osTicket installation file.
-Then, open the folder, drag it to the desktop, and extract all the files needed to install osTicket.
+To use osTicket, several applications must be installed.
+The image above shows the process to download the osTicket, first download the osTicket installation file.
+Then, open the folder, drag it to the desktop, and extract all the files needed to install osTicket sytem which is many companies used for help desk communication.

 <br />